ivanwong9290/CMU_16833_SLAM/README.md

 # CMU_16833_SLAM
 16-833 Robot Localization and Mapping at Carnegie Mellon University <br />
 <br/>
-This is my personal repository for my own future reference, please refer to CMU's academic integrity rules before going through this repository.
+This is my personal repository for my own future reference, please refer to CMU's academic integrity rules and do not copy any contents.
 <br />
 ## Topics Covered: <br />
 HW 1: <br/>